H-1B Visa Extension in 2026: Renewals, Processing Time, Process

-For foreign professionals with an H-1B visa, securing an extension is crucial to continuing work in the U.S. Initially granted for three years, the H-1B visa can be extended for up to three additional years, totaling six years.
+For foreign professionals with an H-1B visa, securing an extension is crucial to continuing work in the U.S, and renewals are key for leaving the country and returning.
+Initially granted for three years, the H-1B visa can be extended or renewed for up to three additional years, totaling six years.

-This guide will help you understand the extension process, including eligibility, fees, timelines, and recent updates.
+This guide will help you understand the H-1B extension and renewal process, including how to apply, eligibility, fees for the employer and employee, timelines, and recent updates.

 H-1B Extension: